Home

 What is an OBD port?

-An OBD port is a universal connector port that mechanics can use to run tests and diagnostics on your car’s computer.
-The port only refers to the outlet space where the mechanic can plug the OBD equipment (a computer and long cable).
+An OBD (On-Board Diagnostics) port is a universal plug mechanics can use to run tests and diagnostics on your car’s computer.
+It’s simply the spot where they connect their equipment.

 What is an OBD port used for?